Anthroposophical medicine

 This section has been translated automatically.

-Anthroposophical medicines are intended to restore the disturbed limb weight.
-They are produced according to special procedures.
-The best-known medicinal plant is mistletoe.
-Due to its unnatural way of life (it does not root in the earth, flowers in winter) it is said to be able to suppress the uncontrolled growth of cancer cells.
+Anthroposophic medicines are intended to restore the disturbed limb balance.
+They are prepared according to special procedures.
+The best known medicinal plant is mistletoe.
+Due to its unnatural way of life, it does not root in the ground, blooms in winter, it is supposed to be able to suppress the uncontrolled growth of cancer cells.

 Note(s)